clear workspace

 ungroup() %>%

-mutate( day.time = seq( 1, length( counts ) ) ) %>%
+mutate( day_time = seq( 1, length( counts ) ) ) %>%

-select( counts, day.time ) %>%
+select( counts, day_time ) %>%

 mutate( days =